vshaxe/vscode-terminator/README.md

 ![](images/tasks.png)

-If you're using the [Lime extension](https://marketplace.visualstudio.com/items?itemName=openfl.lime-vscode-extension), you may also want to add the following `when` condition to your task:
+If you're using the [Lime extension](https://marketplace.visualstudio.com/items?itemName=openfl.lime-vscode-extension), you may also want to add the following `when` condition to your keybinding:

 ```js
 {